machellerogden/mediary/README.md

 _Tested on 2.6 GHz Intel Core i7 with 16 GB 2400 MHz DDR4 using Node v11.11.0_

+Run them for yourself with: `npm run benchmark`

 # Incremental Changes

 This test simulates the real-world use case of adding small changes over time to a given object.
 1000 such changes are made, each to a freshly cloned object.